 10. Ceglia L, Lau J and Pittas AG.
 Efficacy and safety of inhaled insulin therapy in adults with diabetes mellitus.
 A systematic review.
 Ann Intern Med 2006:145:665-675

-From 2000 and 2002, I was supported by a generous grant from the Friedman NY Foundation for Medical Research.
-In 2002, I was fortunate to become the recipient of a National Institutes of Health K23 Career Development Award to focus on diabetes research.
-During this period, in keeping with the goal of the Award, I earned a M.S. degree in Clinical Research from the Sackler School of Biomedical Sciences at Tufts University.
-The degree provided me with formal training on clinical research and I highly recommend this kind of training to aspiring clinical researchers.
-During the K23 period – long story – I became interested in the role of vitamin D in diabetes.
-Working with wonderful colleagues, I received NIH funding (R21 and R01 mechanisms) to further test the idea.
-One thing led to another and before I knew it, I was leading the D2d study (www.d2dstudy.org), a multi-center clinical trial to test the safety and efficacy of vitamin D supplementation in reducing risk of diabetes in people at high risk.
-D2d consumes most of my time while awake (and occasionally my non-awake time) but I do try to remain active in all three areas of academic medicine (clinical care, research and teaching), a task which is becoming increasingly challenging.
+From 2000 and 2002, Dr. Pittas was supported by a generous grant from the Friedman NY Foundation for Medical Research.
+In 2002, he was fortunate to become the recipient of a National Institutes of Health K23 Career Development Award to focus on diabetes research.
+During this period, in keeping with the goal of the Award, he earned a M.S. degree in Clinical Research from the Sackler School of Biomedical Sciences at Tufts University.
+The degree provided him with formal training on clinical research and during that time, he became interested in the role of vitamin D in diabetes.
+Working with wonderful colleagues, he received NIH funding (R21 and R01 mechanisms) to further test the idea and ultimately led the D2d study (www.d2dstudy.org), a multi-center clinical trial to test the safety and efficacy of vitamin D supplementation in reducing risk of diabetes in people at high risk.

-In terms of formal positions, I am a Professor of Medicine at Tufts University School of Medicine and Adjunct Professor of Nutrition and Policy at Tufts University Friedman School of Nutrition, Science and Policy.
-I also serve as the Associate Director of the Endocrinology Fellowship Program at Tufts Medical Center.
-In 2016 and 2017, I was named as one of Top Docs by Boston Magazine.
+Dr. Pittas is a Professor of Medicine at Tufts University School of Medicine and Adjunct Professor of Nutrition and Policy at Tufts University Friedman School of Nutrition, Science and Policy.
+He also serves as the Associate Director of the Endocrinology Fellowship Program at Tufts Medical Center.

-1. The role of vitamin D in health and disease - Primary Care Physicians, Endocriniology
+1. The role of vitamin D in health and disease - Primary Care Physicians, Endocrinology

 2. Pharmacotherapy of type 2 diabetes - Primary Care Physicians